jakob-bagterp/browserist/docs/settings/timeout-strategy.md

     seconds=10)
 ```

-!!! note
+!!! tip
-    Note that the general timeout can often be shortened or lengthened by the function-specific timeout.
+    The general timeout can often be shortened or lengthened by the function-specific timeout.
 It's recommended to keep the default of 5 seconds or to set the general timeout to a value that's sufficient for most functions – most methods run faster anyway – and then override it for specific functions.

 ### Options for `TimeoutSettings`